edmond-b/edmond-b/README.md

 **Brighton University**
 (October 2014 - June 2018)
 * Mechanical & Manufacturing Engineering.
-Circumstances at the time lead to me leaving during my third year with a certificate of higher education in engineering.
+Circumstances at the time lead to me leaving during my third year with a certificate of higher education in Engineering & Mathmatics.

 **Ealing, Hammersmith & West London College** (September 2012 - June 2014)